Basharath/FormEasy/README.md

   Yes.
 You're free to customize any part of the FormEasy script and deploy on your own to reflect the same.

-If you want even others to use that, you can contribute your code to the [dev-version](https://github.com/Basharath/FormEasy/tree/master/dev-version) script and once verified it will be pushed to the main version.
+If you want even others to use your customizations then you can contribute your code and once verified it will be pushed to the main script.
+You can check [contributing guidelines](https://github.com/Basharath/FormEasy/blob/master/CONTRIBUTING.md).

 </details>